Tavira travel guide

 Boutique and Mid-Range

-Casa Beleza do Sul — boutique guesthouse in the old town, 10 rooms in a converted manor house.
-Pool, terrace, good breakfast.
-Genuinely Portuguese character. €100–150/night.
+Casa Beleza do Sul — Boutique guesthouse in the old town, 10 rooms in a converted manor house.
+Small pool, terrace, good breakfast with local cheeses and fresh fruit.
+Genuinely Portuguese character — the owners are attentive and knowledgeable about the area.
+Approximately €100–150/night.
+The rooftop terrace is a good spot for an evening drink.

-Hotel Vila Galé Albacora — large resort hotel at Quatro Águas in a converted tuna-processing factory.
-Pool, restaurant, walking distance from the ferry.
-Better for families than for those wanting a boutique experience. €90–140/night.
+Hotel Vila Galé Albacora — Large resort-style hotel at Quatro Águas in a converted tuna-processing factory (armação de atum) — the industrial heritage is part of the design.
+Pool, restaurant, and within walking distance of the Ilha de Tavira ferry.
+Better for families who want resort facilities than for those seeking a boutique experience.
+Approximately €90–140/night.
+The hotel runs its own boat to the beach island in summer.

 Budget